google/trillian-examples/binary_transparency/firmware/docs/design/README.md

 **STH Witness**:

-May use the [`ft_witness`](/binary_transparency/firmware/cmd/ft_witness) to support verfication of log operator, for consistent log operation:
+May use the [`ft_witness`](/binary_transparency/firmware/cmd/ft_witness) to support verification of log operator, by enabling detection of log split views.

 * Verifier<sup>FIRMWARE_LOG</sup>